jwarz/data-scientists-tools/01_basics/01_R/03_programming_tidyverse/readme.md

 Theory.
 Coming soon …

+**1. Additional aesthetics**

+You’ve learned how to create a scatter plot to compare

+**2. Scatter plots**

+two variables within your data using two visual aesthetics: GDP per capita on the x-axis, and life expectancy on the y-axis.
+But

+**3. Additional variables**

+these aren’t the only variables in the gapminder dataset: for example, you also have continent and population.
+You may want to examine relationships among all these variables in the same plot.
+You already used the x-axis to represent GDP per capita and the y-axis to represent life expectancy.
+Now you’ll learn to add two more aesthetics- color and size- to communicate even more information in your scatter plot.
+Continent is a categorical variable: it has a few specific values, such as Asia and Europe.
+A good way to represent a categorical variable in a scatterplot

+**4. The color aesthetic**

+is the color of your points, like you see here.
+To use this aesthetic, you add color equals continent inside the aes, next to x equals gdpPercap and y equals life expectancy.
+The code is otherwise the same, including the plus geom_point and the + scale x log10.
+Notice that that ggplot2 automatically adds a legend to the plot, indicating which color represents which continent.
+This communicates a lot about differences between continents.
+The average life expectancy and GDP per capita tends to be lowest for African countries, shown in red, and highest for European countries, shown in blue.
+Another variable you may want to include in the graph is population, represented by the pop variable in the dataset.
+This is a numeric variable, so a good way to represent it is with the size

+**5. The size aesthestic**

+of the points in the scatterplot, with higher population countries getting larger points.
+Just like x, y, and color, you add size = pop within the aes parentheses.
+Note that to keep the length of each of the code lines reasonable, we put the size aesthetic on a second line, but this doesn’t make any difference, and you don’t have to do that in the exercises.

+**6. Aesthetics**

+You’ve now learned to use four aesthetics in a plot: x, y, color, and
+size: to communicate information about four variables in your dataset.
+In the exercises,

+**7. Let’s practice!**

+you’ll learn to mix and match aesthetics and variables to further explore the statistical state of the world within one year.

 ## Adding color to a scatter plot

 In this lesson you learned how to use the color aesthetic, which can be